nodes-android/nstack-gradle/README.md

 + Translation.java (Model class for using translations)
 + nstack_keys.xml (Strings resouces containing a list of all NStack keys to be used with the NStack Kotlin plugin)
-+ all_translations.json (Asset file containing all our translations
++ translations_{index}_{locale}.json files in assets folder.
+Each of them contains translations for corresponding locale.

 ### Setup